ex0dus-0x/microkv/README.md

 # tinystore

-experimental key-value store in Rust
+key-value store in Rust designed with security in mind

 ## intro